blooser/Numetric-Flow/README.md

 ## Preview

-This is sample image how the app looks like on the frontside side after response from backend
+This is sample image how the app looks like on the frontend

 ![img](https://i.postimg.cc/YCyXNzSz/Screenshot-2024-02-19-at-10-54-26-Numetric-Flow.png)